w3c-ccg/credential-handler-api/README.md

 ### Credential Repository

 This role handles credential storage and requests for a user, acting as their "wallet".
+This role is responsible for providing a "Credential Handler".
 This role is implemented as Web App on a credential wallet website.

 ### Credential Issuer